 About

-In 2025, she received her Master of Art + Design from North Carolina State University.
-As a Master’s student, Rebecca’s thesis project focused on Kim Hak Soon, who was the first Korean “Comfort Women” survivor to publicly testify about her experience.
-Rebecca created her interpretation of Kim Hak Soon’s experience through an animated documentary based in Unreal Engine 5.5.
+She went on to receive her Master of Art + Design from North Carolina State University.
+For her thesis, Rebecca focused on Kim Hak Soon, the first Korean “comfort woman” survivor to publicly testify about her experience.
+She translated this history into an animated documentary created in Unreal Engine 5.5, offering an immersive and emotional interpretation of Kim Hak Soon’s story.
+The project utilized cutting-edge tools such as photogrammetry, motion capture, and Unreal Engine MetaHumans.

-Today, I continue designing immersive, historically rooted 3D environments that preserve and share untold Korean narratives.
-I’m passionate about lighting, texturing, and bringing environments to life with emotional and cultural weight.
-I aim to use cutting-edge tools like Unreal Engine to create large-scale, interactive spaces that bridge the personal and historical.
+Today, Rebecca continues to design immersive, historically grounded 3D environments that preserve and share untold Korean narratives.
+She is especially passionate about virtual production, lighting, texturing, and crafting environments that carry emotional and cultural weight.
+Through tools like Unreal Engine, she aims to build large-scale, interactive spaces that bridge the personal and the historical.

-My ultimate goal?
-To become an educator — to guide and inspire future artists the same way my professors empowered me.
-I believe in the power of digital art to preserve culture, provoke thought, and tell stories that matter.
-And I’m committed to making space for those stories in both virtual worlds and the real world.
+Her ultimate goal is to become an educator who guides and inspires future artists, just as her professors empowered her.
+Rebecca believes in the power of digital art to preserve culture, provoke thought, and tell stories that matter—and she is committed to making space for those stories in both virtual and real worlds.